AIG-ist-tugraz/DirectDebug/README.md

 For each record in those files, there are four values as follows:
 - The first value is the path to a feature model file.
 - Three remaining values represent the paths to three scenarios of test cases.

+## How to use the code source

+\texttt{d2bug\_eval} consists of three sub-packages: \texttt{Feature Model}, \texttt{MBDiagLib}, and \texttt{Debugging}.  \texttt{Feature Model} reads feature model files and supports \emph{feature model generation} and \emph{feature model statistics}. \texttt{MBDiagLib} provides (1) an abstract model to hold variables and constraints, (2) an abstract consistency checker for underlying solvers, (3) a \textsc{Choco} consistency checker using \textsc{Choco Solver} \cite{chocoSolver}, and (4) functions to measure the performance of algorithms in terms of run-time or the number of solver calls. \texttt{Debugging} provides components w.r.t. test-cases management, the \textsc{DirectDebug} implementation, a debugging model with test-cases integration, and debugging-related applications (e.g., \emph{test suite generation}, \emph{test cases classification}, and \emph{test case selection}).

+Although this software package was initially designed for the DirectDebug evaluation process's reproducibility, it has a broad impact on studies going beyond feature model testing and debugging.
+Besides feature models encoded in the SXFM format and consistency checks conducted by Choco Solver, \texttt{d2bug\_eval} can be extended to support further formats (e.g., \textsc{FeatureIDE} format \cite{Thum2014}) and other off-the-shelf solvers.
+Furthermore, the program can be extended to evaluate other constraint-based algorithms, such as conflict detection algorithms and diagnosis identification algorithms.

 ## References